Memoir: "Always Hope" by Hope Ellis Ashburn

 I just love author Hope Ellis-Ashburn, who I met at the 2019 American Horse Publications annual conference in Albuquerque.
 Hope and I are both members of this professional organization of people in the equine media industry.
 As we sat chatting during a conference lunch I found Hope to be genuine, even and I hesitate to use 'down-to-earth' but it fits.
 Hope is also funny with a measure of the self-deprecating manner I find refreshing.

-Her latest book, “Always Hope: How Dairy Cows and Arabian Horses Inspired Grit in a Young Girl’s Life,” is a beautifully, well-told story about her growing up on a farm in southeastern Tennessee, where she and her family still live.
-It’s a quick read that will grab you at its introduction and carry you laughing, curious and sometimes tearful through its epilogue about 100 pages later.
+Her latest book, "Always Hope: How Dairy Cows and Arabian Horses Inspired Grit in a Young Girl's Life," is a beautifully, well-told story about her growing up on a farm in southeastern Tennessee, where she and her family still live.
+It's a quick read that will grab you at its introduction and carries you laughing, curious, and sometimes tearful through its epilogue about 100 pages later.

-Recently, Hope did a Q&A interview with Emma Kersey-Doherty, who blogs for the Arabian Horse Life’s weekly newsletter.
+In May 2019, Hope did a Q&A interview with Emma Kersey-Doherty, for the Arabian Horse Life's weekly newsletter.
 Click the link below and give it a read.
-While you’re there subscribe to the newsletter too and keep up on what’s going on with the Arabian Horse Association.
+While you're there subscribe to the newsletter too and keep up on what's going on with the Arabian Horse Association.

 You can follow Hope on social media too.
-Some handles are in honor of her chestnut Half-Arabian mare.
+Some of her social media handles are in honor of her chestnut Half-Arabian mare.

 Facebook: Red Horse on a Red Hill